CortexDeveloper/ecs-messages/README.md

 Message can be marked as ***unique***.
 In this case you cannot post another one message if same type already active.<br/>
 This feature might be useful for different cases.
 Let's say, you want to inform your teamate that magic portal is opened for 30 seconds.<br/>
 You post event by clicking some buttom.
-What will happen if start spamming it?
+What will happen if you start spamming it?
 A lot of duplicates of event would be posted.<br/>
 Event marked as ***unique*** won't be posted twice in row and prevents this kind of situtations.<br/> Check code examples to discover more detailed explanation how it works.<br/>